priyajha23/girlHackathon/README.md

 To use the saved model, load it back into memory using the respective libraries and make predictions on new data.

 This project provides a basic framework for refining and deploying a machine learning model to predict emission footprints based on various features.
-Feel free to modify and extend the code to suit your specific requirements.

 ---